Meet the team

 Professor Kaye qualified in medicine in London in 1972 and in 1981 moved to Glasgow, where he was Head of the Department of Medical Oncology at Glasgow University from 1985-2000.
 He has published over 450 papers on a range of topics, including ovarian cancer and early drug development.
 He is a Fellow of the Royal Society of Edinburgh and of the Academy of Medical Science, and has an honorary Doctorate of Science from the University of London.
 He holds an Emeritus Chair at ICR and has visiting Chairs in Glasgow and Singapore.
 In 2016 he received the Lifetime Achievement Award from Cancer Research UK.

-Benjamin is a clinical oncology registrar and Cancer Research UK funded PhD student at Imperial College London.
+Dr Hunter is a clinical oncology registrar and Cancer Research UK funded PhD student at Imperial College London.
 He is interested in lung cancer early diagnosis, machine-learning, big-data and healthcare automation.
-His PhD is looking at methods to use artificial intelligence to improve lung nodule stratification, and he set up the pan-London LIBRA study to establish a pathway for lung nodule research across London.
+Dr Hunter's PhD is looking at methods to use artificial intelligence to improve lung nodule stratification, and he set up the pan-London LIBRA study to establish a pathway for lung nodule research across London.
 He has previously published articles on lung cancer re-irradiation and biomarkers of tumour hypoxia in bladder cancer.
-He is a member of the Royal College of Physicians and a fellow of the Royal College of Radiologists.
+Dr Hunter is a member of the Royal College of Physicians and a fellow of the Royal College of Radiologists.
 He received his MBChB and MRes degrees from the University of Manchester, and a Postgraduate Diploma in Oncology from the University of London.

 Simon qualified as a doctor in 2018 from Imperial College London and is a GP trainee in North-West London.
 He is currently an RM Partners Clinical Research Fellow focusing on research within Rapid Diagnostic Centres (RDCs).
 RDCs are new cancer diagnosis pathways for patients where GPs may refer patients if they are concerned they may have cancer, but would otherwise not be suitable for a site-specific pathway.